What is an IP Address?

-- Dedicated IP for the website.
+- Dedicated IP addresses for the website.

-- Dedicated IP address for VPN.
+- Dedicated IP addresses for VPN.

-Using a dedicated IP for a VPN won't just allow you to be online anonymously, it will also give you some benefits.
+Benefits of dedicated IP VPN: using a dedicated IP for a VPN won't just allow you to be online anonymously, it will also give you some benefits.
 Only you use this IP - no bad neighbors who might steal your personal data.
 With a dedicated IP, you can also forget about captchas and blocking, which is usually common for a standard free VPN.
 A huge plus to protecting your privacy will be having your own DNS server, where all your requests will be handled without access to third parties.